Separation anxiety, though normal, can surprise many parents. Learn how to gently handle separation anxiety in babies with these tips.

 How to gently handle separation anxiety in babies

-Separation anxiety can be hard to cope with.
-But this phase can signal several impressive milestones and benefits:
+Separation anxiety can be hard to cope with, but this phase can signal positive milestones and benefits:

-- Their anxiety shows that they have developed a strong attachment to their loved ones, so much so that they will cry if you even leave their sight.
+- Their anxiety shows that they have developed a strong attachment to their loved ones, so much so that they’ll cry if we leave their sight.

-- They’re becoming more assertive.
-And they’re learning that their actions—crying, fussing—can have an impact on their surroundings.
+- They’re becoming more assertive, learning that their actions—crying, fussing—can have an impact on their surroundings.

 Still, that doesn’t make this time in their lives all that pleasant.
-Thankfully there are several ways to handle separation anxiety.
+Thankfully there are several ways to handle separation anxiety in babies:

 1. Encourage attachment to other caregivers

 Start early by introducing your baby to other caregivers.
-This could be as simple as having others hold the baby, even as she fusses, so you can use the bathroom.
-Or perhaps another adult can play with her while you step out for a 30-minute jog.
+This could be as simple as having others hold him, even if he fusses, so you can use the bathroom.
+Perhaps another adult can play with him while you step out for a 30-minute jog.

-Introduce her to a variety of adults who love and care for her.
-Grandparents, relatives and nannies signal to babies that they’re raised in a village—that more than one person can provide the love, safety, and essentials she needs.
+Introduce him to a variety of adults who love and care for him.
+Grandparents, relatives, and a nanny signal to him that he’s raised in a village—that more than one person can provide the love, safety, and essentials he needs.

-The more your baby is exposed to other adults—especially those she can see often—the more she’ll feel she’s in safe hands, even without you.
+The more he’s exposed to other adults—especially those he can see regularly—the more he’ll feel he’s in safe hands, even without you.

 2. Play peek-a-boo

-By learning this concept, your baby is less likely to feel anxious or worried if she can’t see you, even for a few seconds.
-She’s reassured that just because she can’t see you, doesn’t mean you’re gone forever.
+By learning this concept, your baby is less likely to feel anxious or worried if he can’t see you, even for a few seconds.
+He’s reassured that just because you’re not visible to him, that doesn’t mean you’re gone forever.

-And one of the best ways to cement that idea further is through playing peek-a-boo.
-This simple game teaches her—in short bursts of fun—that being out of sight doesn’t mean you won’t come back.
-Not only is this a delightful game, it’s a fantastic exercise in learning that you’ll always come back.
+One of the best ways to cement this idea is through playing peek-a-boo.
+This simple game teaches him—in short bursts of fun—that being out of sight doesn’t mean you won’t come back.
+Not only is this a delightful game, it’s a fantastic exercise in learning that you’ll always return.

 3. Talk or sing while you’re in another room

 Does your baby cry if you so much as leave the room?
-One simple way to remind her that you’re still here is to talk or sing to her while you step out for a quick second.
+One simple way to remind him that you’re still here is to talk or sing to him while you step out for a quick second.

-Hearing your voice reassures her that you’re still around, even if she can’t see you just yet.
+Hearing your voice reassures him that you’re still around, even if he can’t see you just yet.

 4. Offer a special toy